National Institutes of Health

 2015 NIH budget decreased to $30,311.4 million, the lowest point in the provided data range

-This contents of the box above is based on material from the Wikipedia article National Institutes of Health, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles List of institutes and centers of the National Institutes of Health, National Institutes of Health, National Human Genome Research Institute, National Institute on Aging, Women's Health Initiative, National Center for Complementary and Integrative Health & National Cancer Institute, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also